grease-xmr/grease/docs/src/01_introduction.typ

 effectively unlimited near-instant updates to the channel balance in between these two transactions.
 This dramatically improves the scalability of Monero.

-The Grease protocol is based on the original AuxChannel@aux-channel paper and MoNet@monet protocol.
-These papers introduced new cryptography primitives that are useful for trustlessly proving conformity by untrusted peers.
+The Grease protocol is based on the original AuxChannel@aux-channel paper and Monet@monet protocol.
+These papers introduced new cryptographic primitives that are useful for trustlessly proving conformity by untrusted peers.
 These primitives are useful abstractly, but the means of implementation were based on innovative and non-standard cryptographic methods that have not gained the general acceptance of the cryptographic community.
 This may change in time, while the Grease protocol bypasses this limitation by the use of generally accepted methods for the primitives' implementation.

 Every update and the final closure of the channel require an online interaction over the Grease network.
 In order to prevent the accidental or intentional violation of the protocol by a peer not interacting and thus jamming the channel